 In June 2019, nearly 3,000 members of the WordPress community came together in Berlin at the biggest WordCamp Europe to date.
 With lots of happy memories from WCEU 2019, we’re now ready to continue making WordPress history!
 Will you join this awesome conference?

 The 2020 edition of WordCamp Europe will take place in Porto, Portugal.
-A UNESCO World Heritage Site, Porto is loved by tourists and locals alike for its colorful cobbled streets, beautiful buildings and, of course, its world-class food and wine.
+Where?
+At Super Bock Arena – Pavilhão Rosa Mota, Porto, Portugal.
+The city of Porto is UNESCO World Heritage Site, and is loved by tourists and locals alike for its colorful cobbled streets, beautiful buildings and, of course, its world-class food and wine.

 Call for Speakers #WCEU2020